craftcms/docs/docs/commerce/1.x/docs/configuration.md

-## General Configuration
+# General Configuration

-In addition to the settings available in the CP Commerce → Settings screen, the config items below can be placed into a `commerce.php` file in your `craft/config/` folder:
+In addition to the settings available in Commerce → Settings, the config items below can be placed into a `commerce.php` file in your `craft/config/` folder:

 ## `autoSetNewCartAddresses`